Company Logo - Home Link

 • Free and No Tickets Required

-This museum is located right next to Union Station and is a walk through the history of the postal service.
+This museum is located next to Union Station and offers a walk through the postal service's history.

-See how mail delivery evolved through the decades and view the largest collection of stamps and philatelic material in the world.
+See how mail delivery evolved through the decades and view the world's largest collection of stamps and philatelic material.

-This includes vehicles that delivered mail, mailboxes, and postal material that was used before stamps.
+This includes vehicles that delivered mail, mailboxes, and postal material used before stamps.

 Anacostia Community Museum

-• ADDRESS: 1901 Fort Place, SE in Anacostia neighborhood
+• ADDRESS: 1901 Fort Place, SE in the Anacostia neighborhood

 • Free and No Tickets Required

-If you find yourself across the river, there is the lesser-known Smithsonian that focuses on the impact of social issues on urban communities.
+If you find yourself across the river, the lesser-known Smithsonian focuses on the impact of social issues on urban communities.

-You can wander through the exhibits that explore the different aspects of urban community life, like environmental change, gentrification, and globalization.
+You can wander through the exhibits, which explore different aspects of urban community life, such as environmental change, gentrification, and globalization.

-While it may be a bit out of your way to get there, there are still options: free parking is available if you find yourself with a car, you can bus from the Anacostia metro, and you can Uber
+While getting there may be a bit out of your way, there are still options: free parking is available if you have a car, you can bus from the Anacostia metro, and you can Uber

 OTHER MUSEUMS